Destinations Greece The Cyclades Santorini

 Must ordergrilled octopus + fennel salad

-The old cliff-side Argo relocated in recent years to a 4,500m² garden venue in Kontochori, 5 minutes from Fira — gave up the cliff view in exchange for room to breathe.
-Modern Greek-Mediterranean, the same kitchen as before in a calmer setting.
+The old cliff-side Argo relocated in recent years to a large garden venue in Kontochori, ~5 minutes from Fira — gave up the cliff view in exchange for room to breathe.
+Modern Greek-Mediterranean in a calmer setting.
 The right pick when you want the food without the cruise-deck volume.

 Kontochori (inland)Garden venueQuieter alternative